Farra d'Isonzo

-Farra d'Isonzo ([ˈfarra diˈzontso]; Fara ob Soči; Fare; Southeastern Friulian: Fara) is an Italian comune in the region of Friuli-Venezia Giulia.
+Farra d'Isonzo ([ˈfarra diˈzontso]; Fara ob Soči; Fare; Southeastern Friulian: Fara) is a comune (municipality) in the Regional decentralization entity of Gorizia in the Italian region of Friuli-Venezia Giulia.

 History

 The name "Farra" is of Lombard origin, and derives from "Fara", meaning "a stronghold held by individual families or clans".
-The Romans later had a "statio"—or courier relay point—here, near which they built a bulky bridge on the Isonzo river in a place called Mainizza to improve communications with the eastern territories.
+The Romans later had a "statio"—or courier relay point—here, near which they built a bulky bridge on the Isonzo River in a place called Mainizza to improve communications with the eastern territories.
 It was on this strategic bridge that the Goths, the Ostrogoths, the Lombards, the Avari, the Huns, the Hungarians and the Turks would later pass to invade the empire.

 Economy

 Today Farra is still a thriving center for the numerous vineyards that cover its vast territory.
 The old agricultural features of the landscape can still be seen in the urban layout of the locality, that includes numerous villages and the two smaller towns of Mainizza and Villanova.